VOYAGER441/job_hunter/README.md

 - **Skill-Based Job Matching**: Discover jobs tailored to your expertise.
 - **Location Filtering**: Find opportunities near you or in your desired location.
 - **Customizable Preferences**: Save searches and preferences for a personalized experience.
+- **Job Types**: Filter job postings by type, such as part-time, full-time, freelance, or internships.
+- **Search Engine**: Quickly find specific jobs with the built-in search functionality.
+- **Direct Applications**: Apply for jobs directly through the app for a seamless experience.
 - **User-Friendly Interface**: Enjoy a clean, easy-to-navigate design.
 - **Real-Time Updates**: Stay informed with the latest job postings.